-They new downsized bid Chevy rode on the same 116″ wheelbase as the Colonnades (112″ for Colonnade coupes), and their front and rear tracks are identical.
-But our experts have confirmed that the frame and chassis isn’t totally the same, just mighty close.
+The new downsized big Chevy rode on the same 116″ wheelbase as the Colonnades (112″ for Colonnade coupes), and their front and rear tracks are essentially identical.
+But our experts have confirmed that the frame and chassis aren’t the same, just mighty close.
 But when it came to what sat on top of it, there was no comparison.
 The new “big” Chevy was a bit shorter than the Monte Carlo, and almost the same length as the Malibu sedan.
-Inside it was like moving up from a studio apartment to a town house, with real views.
+Inside it was like moving up from a studio apartment to a townhouse, with real views.
 Yes, this would make a better home, fixed or mobile.

 But this, a Deadly Sin?
 Hell, it sure beats a cardboard box.